 Add a note or reply

-You can add a note or reply to an existing note.
+You can add a note to an article, add a note to a specific content block, or reply to an existing note.

-- To add a new note click in the text field at the bottom of the revision notes inspector.
+- To add a new note associated with the article as a whole click on the Add article note button at the bottom of the revision notes inspector.

 - To reply to an existing note click on the Reply button below the note.